devJSQ/merge-sort/README.md

 ### Objective

-In this project, we will cover the fundamentals of the `Merge Sort Algorithm`, and its operations.
+In this project, we will cover the fundamentals of the `Merge Sort Algorithm`.

 ### Problem